santileortiz/keyboard_layout/README.md

 of the times know is what language they want to type in.

-We also need to get rid of the options tab on the keyboard plug on switchboard some of the stuff there conflicts with itself, othe options don't do anything at all because defaults were changed internally to assume it's always on, others don't work anymore, an most of them will be useless on a Wayland world, instead I have thought about something that will work for the most common scenarios we've found people complains about when loosing this tab "I can't swap X and Y keys anymore", "I can't enable the compose key where I want it" and "I can't change layouts anymore" the last one will hopefuly be handeled by Gala and the fact that stuff will mostly be in one place, so my idea is the
+We also need to get rid of the options tab on the keyboard plug on switchboard some of the stuff there conflicts with itself, other options don't do anything at all because defaults were changed internally to assume it's always on, others don't work anymore, an most of them will be useless on a Wayland world, instead I have thought about something that will work for the most common scenarios we've found people complains about when loosing this tab "I can't swap X and Y keys anymore", "I can't enable the compose key where I want it" and "I can't change layouts anymore" the last one will hopefully be handled by Gala and the fact that stuff will mostly be in one place, so my idea is the
 following: